ashutoshmjain/gita/src/mathuraChap01.md

 Our time [^kaal] began long before `Dwaipayana's` birth - even before birth of his father `Maharishi  Parāśara` ...

 Seven months before `Parāśara's` nativity — his grandfather — `Bramhrishi Vaśiṣṭha` woke up to a grotesque morning.
 His sprawling congregation, on the banks of river `Yamuna`,  sank into the deepest of grief, and rage.
-His son `Śakti Muni` in his late thirties, father of yet to be born `Parāśara`, was killed by a tribal lord.
-What bigger pain a man might have than his son, at the peak of his teeming youth, sacrificed in his own backyard !
+His son `Śakti Muni`, father of yet to be born `Parāśara`, was killed by a tribal lord.
+What bigger pain a man might have than his son sacrificed in his own backyard !
 It appeared, even the waves of `Yamuna` - the dark river - felt somber that morning of mass-murder.

 > Religious accounts proclaim `Bramhrishi` had one hundred sons taken that fateful morning.
 He probably treated all his disciples, particularly the `Aacharyas` (faculty members), as his true-born like `Śakti`!